Rails Integration

 <% end %>

-- Real-time UI updates as the AI generates its response
+- Real-time UI updates during generation

-- Background processing to prevent request timeouts
+- Background processing to prevent timeouts

 - Automatic persistence of all messages and tool calls

-Option 1: Client-Side Reordering with Stimulus (Recommended)
+Solution 1: Client-Side Reordering (Recommended)

 // app/javascript/controllers/message_ordering_controller.js